 Photoshop Selection Tools Explained

+Selection tools are critical in Photoshop.
 When you select a region, edits you make only affect the region and don’t touch the rest of your work.
-This is why selections are important and why Adobe has dedicated NINE different tools to create general to extremely detailed selections.
+This is why selections are important and why Adobe has dedicated nine different tools to create general to extremely detailed selections.
 Today, we’ll be going over seven major tools of these nine.

-All of these tools can not only select but also deselect, perform intersections, and more after you’ve made your initial selection to help you select your perfect region.
+All of these tools can select, deselect, perform intersections, and more after you’ve made your initial selection to help you specify the details of your perfect region.

 Rectangular Marquee Tool

 The rectangular marquee tool is the standard selection tool found in most programs.
-It selects everything in its rectangular boundary when you drag and create its size.
+When you drag and create its size, it selects everything in its rectangular boundary.

 Hold SHIFT to get a perfect square selection.